gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_1-how-this-will-work.md

 # Chapter 15.1: How This Will Work

-In this chapter we will learn how to develop logic that utilizes the Python AlgoSDK `AssetTransferTxn` class which allows an account to opt-in to a specific ASA and then have it transferred to their account.
+This chapter will teach us how to develop logic that utilizes the Python AlgoSDK `AssetTransferTxn` class.
+This class enables us to build transaction logic that can either an account opt-in to receive a specific ASA or transfer a particular amount of an ASA from one account to another.
+With this knowledge, we will learn how to bundle multiple transactions into one `Atomic Transfer`, allowing us to group transactions that either succeed or fail.

-Also explain that we are going to build an Atomic Transfer and what that is.

-`Atomic Transfers` allow you to group transaction that either all succeed or fail.
-In our current use-case we want to execute two transaction together:
-1. That opts an account into a specific ASA
-2. A transaction that transfers a specified amount of ASAs from a creators account to a receivers account.